singdisain/onematerialize/README.md

 One Page Theme - Materialize CSS inspired by Google Style Landing Page.

-One Materialize is - built from scratch - with Materilize CSS.
-It's very Lightweight, simple & elegant layout inspired by many Google Style Landing Page.
-One Materialize is the best free one-page style (Landing page) website template.
-If you are particularly looking for a web design that will easily distinguish you from the masses, One Materialize is the one.
+__One Materialize__ - _is built from scratch_ - with Materilize CSS.
+It's very _**Lightweight**, **Simple** & **Elegant**_ layout inspired by many Google Style Landing Page. __One Materialize__ is the best free one-page style __(Landing page)__ website template.
+If you are particularly looking for a web design that will easily distinguish you from the masses, __One Materialize__ is the one.
 It rocks a stunning, lightweight - simple & elegant layout that will capture everyone’s interest in an instant.
-Of course, you can freely use One Materialize as is, but you can also enrich it with your original touch and make it stand out a mile.
+Of course, you can freely use __One Materialize__ as is, but you can also enrich it with your original touch and make it stand out a mile.

 ## Features